sal55/langs/mycompilers.md

 So it is clear that my compilers were tools intended to get things done.
 They were secondary to my main job.

 For the last 10-20 years however, when I haven't actually worked, little has been done with them, except for tinkering and hobbyist stuff, mostly language-related.
-I decided no to just let the language die.
-Some interesting developments have been experimented with over the last few years, even if the language itself is old-fashioned.
+I decided not to just let the language die.
+Some interesting ideas have been experimented with over the last few years, even if the language itself is old-fashioned.

 ### Comparison of M and C